prefabcode/hue-chess/README.md

 ## Future Features

 - **Feats of Strength**: These intend to be passive, large hue point bonuses for feats that occur more rarely, such as winning a minature or playing on lichess for extended periods of time.
-- **More Perks**: While Hue Chess will initially ship with 13 unique perks, I have ideas for introducing more perks after v1.
+- **More Perks**: While Hue Chess will initially ship with 11 unique perks, I have ideas for introducing more perks after v1.
+- - **Themed Prestige System**: Once you complete your journey and beat level 25, you have the option to prestige, reseting your level to 1 and obtaining a new avatar visible near your Hue Chess Xp bar.
+Prestiges will be themed, and certain openings will grant hue point bonuses.
+The openings that grant hue point bonuses will change with each prestige.

 ## Contributing